elastic/ecs/rfcs/text/0022-remove-process-ppid.md

 ### Removing `process.parent.ppid`

 Removing `process.ppid` will also remove its reuse in `process.parent`: `process.parent.ppid` (parent's parent PID).
 This will leave ECS without an equivalent, replacement field.

+Resolution: [Discussed](https://github.com/elastic/ecs/pull/1450#issuecomment-854773783) with Protections, Endpoint, and Observability stakeholders.
+Not having a replacement field for the parent's parent PID didn't raise significant concerns.

 <!--
 Stage 2: Document new concerns or resolutions to previously listed concerns.
 It's not critical that all concerns have resolutions at this point, but it would be helpful if resolutions were taking shape for the most significant concerns.